Studying and training to be an allied health professional

 Recruiting for values

 If you’re applying for an apprenticeship or a university programme leading to a role providing NHS healthcare, you’ll be asked to show how you think the NHS values would apply in your everyday work.

 Your training as an AHP

 Approved AHP degree courses last for three or four years (4 or 5 years for osteopathy degrees) and postgraduate courses usually for two years.
 They combine university study with practical experience in community settings as well as hospitals.
 Degree apprenticeships typically last 4 years and also combine academic study with practical, paid employment.

-Approved courses must meet the HCPC’s standards of education and training but programmes vary in their content, the way they are structured, and how they are taught and assessed.
+Approved courses must meet the HCPC’s and GOsC standards of education and training but programmes vary in their content, the way they are structured, and how they are taught and assessed.
 The facilities available and amount of support and supervision may also differ from course to course.
 Find out more by looking at university websites and prospectuses, attending university open days and contacting admissions staff.